‘New Philanthropy’: trends, insights, opportunities

 Simultaneous interpretation English/Italian available for plenary sessions.

-Full programme details and line-up of speakers are in progress.
+Full programme details and line-up of speakers are available.

 WITH THE CONTRIBUTION OF